SpaceX's Falcon Heavy Launch Lights Up Florida Sky

 After a three-year hiatus, SpaceX celebrated its second successful launch of the Falcon Heavy rocket.

 Lifting off Pad 39A at NASA's Kennedy Space Center in Florida at 5:56 p.m.
-EST, the rocket carried two satellites to geostationary orbit, The Hill reported Sunday.
+ET, the rocket carried two satellites to geostationary orbit, The Hill reported Sunday.

 The launch was a double event for spectators at Florida's Space Coast.
 After the twilight takeoff, which is known for producing awe-inspiring views, observers got to witness Falcon Heavy's two side boosters landing back at Cape Canaveral approximately eight minutes later.